2025–26 Presbyterian Blue Hose men's basketball team

-The 2025–26 Presbyterian Blue Hose men's basketball team represents Presbyterian College during the 2025–26 NCAA Division I men's basketball season.
-The Blue Hose, led by seventh-year head coach Quinton Ferrell, play their home games at the Templeton Center in Clinton, South Carolina as members of the Big South Conference.
+The 2025–26 Presbyterian Blue Hose men's basketball team represented Presbyterian College during the 2025–26 NCAA Division I men's basketball season.
+The Blue Hose, led by seventh-year head coach Quinton Ferrell, played their home games at the Templeton Center in Clinton, South Carolina as members of the Big South Conference.

 Previous season

 The Blue Hose finished the 2024–25 season 14–19, 7–9 in Big South play, to finish in a tie for fifth place.
 They were defeated by Radford in the quarterfinals of the Big South tournament.
 They received an invitation to the CBI, where they would be defeated by eventual tournament champions Illinois State in the first round.

 Preseason

 On October 15, 2025, the Big South Conference released their preseason coaches poll.
 Presbyterian was picked to finish sixth in the conference.